buildertools/entropy/README.md

 # Entropy

+Entropy is a failure injectior orchestration service for Docker platforms.

+## State of the Project

+The project is currently PoC quality with no tests and a crude software design.
+Most existing code will be replaced before a proper beta.

+## Licencing

+The project is currently unlicenced.
+For the time being, Jeff Nickoloff and All in Geek Consulting Services, LLC retain all copyright to this material.
+This will change in the next few releases.

+## Demo

+Checkout [buildertools/entropy-demo] for a demo guide.

 ## Contributing

 The service source is Go, and the scaffolding is a mix of Docker tooling, Go, JavaScript, and Makefile.
 The whole environment is designed to be approachable and hackable for those familiar with Docker.